bediger4000/stack/README.md

 Keep track of an integer, as well as a heap.

 Each time there's a stack push, increment the integer.
 Use that integer as the key to the heap ordering.
+That integer becomes an ordinal for the conceptual heap.
+Popping the conceptual stack becomes removing the largest ordinal-valued item from the heap.

 Stack pop is the same as heap pop, except that the integer is decremented.